The CMSSM Survives Planck, the LHC, LUX-ZEPLIN, Fermi-LAT, H.E.S.S. and IceCube: Conclusions

 The overall result of our analysis is that, whilst the searches for astrophysical dark matter do exclude portions of the CMSSM dark matter strips, these are mostly also covered by the $m_h$ constraint, which is the most powerful when $A_0 = 0$.
 In this case, as seen in Figs.~\ref{fig:combined}, \ref{fig:combined2} and \ref{fig:allowedmuneg}, only very restricted portions of the CMSSM dark matter strips are allowed by $m_h$.
 The lengths of these allowed portions are sensitive primarily to the assumed uncertainty in the calculation of $m_h$, which is typically $\sim 0.5$~GeV when $A_0 = 0$.
 This is significantly larger than the measurement uncertainty, which is between 0.1 and 0.2~GeV. {We emphasize that the uncertainty in the $m_h$ calculation is much greater when $A_0 = 3 \ m_0$, $\gtrsim 3$~GeV, rendering it an ineffective constraint for $A_0 = 3 \ m_0$, and note that the direct and indirect searches for astrophysical dark matter are also ineffective for this value of $A_0$.}

 For the moment the CMSSM survives {\it Planck}, the LHC, LUX-ZEPLIN, {\it Fermi}-LAT, H.E.S.S. and IceCube.
+However, our constraints push the supersymmetry breaking mass scale to $\mathcal{O}(10)$ TeV, larger than the scale originally associated with supersymmetry when proposed as a solution to the hierarchy problem.
+Nevertheless, supersymmetry at this scale still alleviates the hierarchy problem to some extent.
 In the future, the most immediate prospect for putting pressure on the CMSSM may be provided by future direct searches for spin-independent dark matter scattering, which could probe essentially all the strips for $A_0 = 0$ and either sign of $\mu$ if their sensitivity reaches down to the neutrino `floor'~\cite{floor}.
 In the longer run, searches at FCC-hh or SppC offer good prospects for discovering supersymmetry within the CMSSM framework also when $A_0 \ne 0$~\cite{FCC}.
 On the other hand, the astrophysical searches for dark matter are relatively unpromising for $A_0 = 3 m_0$, and also have lacunae when $\mu < 0$.
 The CMSSM may survive a while yet.